reciprocity/zen-ui/README.md

 # ZenUI

 [A collection of UI components](https://zen-ui.zengrc.com/) that are shared across Reciprocity applications.

 Powered by [Stencil](https://stenciljs.com/) and [Storybook](https://storybook.js.org/).

+## Installation

+Before installing, download and install [Node.js](https://nodejs.org/en/).
+Latest [LTS version](https://nodejs.org/en/about/releases/) is recommended.

+It is not necessary to have Docker installed as the project is not containerized.

 ## Dev environment setup
 #### Install all required dependencies